-One of the most important tax tips for freelancers, is to make all required tax payments.
-This includes both self employed tax payments and estimated tax payments.
-If you work as a freelancer and anticipate owing more than $1,000 in taxes, then you can be liable to make these tax payments.
-It is important to make sure you accurately calculate payments and make payments on time.
-The best way to make these payments is to set up an account online and pay online.
-Learn more about how to pay your taxes online here.
+Freelancers need to make they make all of their required tax payments.
+This includes both self-employed taxes and regular income tax.
+If you work as a freelancer and expect to owe more than $1,000 in taxes, you must make estimated tax payments.
+Make sure you accurately calculate your tax liabilities and make sufficient payments before the quarterly deadline.
+You can pay estimated taxes online or via mail.
+Learn more about how to pay your estimated taxes here.

 The key thing to note, however, is that these taxes are assessed on net income.
 Meaning your earnings after deductions.
 If you have more legitimate business deductions than earnings, then you have a net loss and therefore would not make any estimated tax payments.
 However, for service businesses, including freelancing, this is often not the case since there are few deductions associated with providing your services.